-JLEN's adviser says that its cash flows are fairly predictable, with close to two-thirds of revenue generation attributable to subsidies or contractual payments under PFI-type contracts.
-The most recent split between regulated and non-regulated revenue is illustrated in Figure 19.
+JLEN's cash flows are fairly predictable, with close to two-thirds of revenue generation attributable to subsidies or contractual payments under PFI-type contracts.
+The most recent split between regulated and non-regulated revenue is captured in Figure 19.